 • Decoupage the paper and cardstock to the wood.
 Let dry for 15 – 20 minutes before applying a top coat.

-• Attach four self stick rubber pads to the base before using.
+• Attach four self stick rubber pads to both bases before using.

 Walter, thank you so much – you totally hit a home run.
 To all of you, please visit the rest of the Man Podger projects here.
 Also don’t forget to check out these other projects: